tedneward/Azgaarnoth/Creatures/Demons.md

 >
 >1/day each: dominate monster, greater invisibility
 >
->***Teleport.***.
-Graz'zt teleports, along with any equipment he is wearing or carrying, up to 120 feet to an unoccupied space he can see.
+>***Teleport.*** Graz'zt teleports, along with any equipment he is wearing or carrying, up to 120 feet to an unoccupied space he can see.
 >
 >#### Bonus Actions
->***Change Shape.***.
-Graz'zt transforms into a form that resembles a Medium Humanoid or back into his true form.
+>***Change Shape.*** Graz'zt transforms into a form that resembles a Medium Humanoid or back into his true form.
 Aside from his size, his statistics are the same in each form.
 Any equipment he is wearing or carrying isn't transformed.
 >
 >#### Reactions
->***Negate Spell (Recharge 5-6).***.
-Graz'zt tries to interrupt a spell he sees a creature casting within 60 feet of him.
+>***Negate Spell (Recharge 5-6).*** Graz'zt tries to interrupt a spell he sees a creature casting within 60 feet of him.
 If the spell is 3rd level or lower, the spell fails and has no effect.
 If the spell is 4th level or higher, Graz'zt makes a Charisma check against a DC of 10 + the spell's level.
 On a success, the spell fails and has no effect.
 >
 >#### Legendary Actions
 >Graz'zt can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Graz'zt regains spent legendary actions at the start of his turn.
 >
->***Abyssal Magic.***.
-Graz'zt uses Spellcasting or Teleport.
+>***Abyssal Magic.*** Graz'zt uses Spellcasting or Teleport.
 >
->***Attack.***.
-Graz'zt makes one Wave of Sorrow attack.
+>***Attack.*** Graz'zt makes one Wave of Sorrow attack.
 >
 >***Dance, My Puppet.*** One creature charmed by Graz'zt that Graz'zt can see must use its reaction to move up to its speed as Graz'zt directs.
 >